vipink1203/log-aggregation-tool-comparison/README.md

 - In complex architectures where flexibility is paramount
 - When working with multiple backends (including sending to both S3 and another system)
 - For log preprocessing and transformation before storage
+- When efficient and versatile data collection is critical
+- In resource-constrained environments where efficiency matters

 ### When to Choose Elasticsearch on AWS